University of Houston logo

 Is University of Houston the right fit for me?

 Whether University of Houston is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (74% admit rate), cost ($20,877/year out-of-state), campus culture in Houston, and available programs.
+Key factors to consider: admissions selectivity (74% admit rate), avg net price ($14,276/year after aid), campus culture in Houston, and available programs.
 Use CollegeCove's compare tool to weigh University of Houston against similar schools side-by-side.

 Ready to apply?